-Animal Jam was hacked, and data stolen.
-Here’s what parents need to know – TechCrunch
+Animal Jam was hacked, and data stolen; here’s what parents need to know – TechCrunch

 Besides the billing address, the company said no other billing data — such as financial information — was stolen.

-WildWorks also said that the hacker also stole player’s passwords, prompting the company to reset every player’s password.
+WildWorks also said that the hacker stole players’ passwords, prompting the company to reset every player’s password.
 (If you can’t log in, that’s probably why.
 Check your email for a link to reset your password.)
 WildWorks didn’t say how it scrambled passwords, which leaves open the possibility that they could be unscrambled and potentially used to break into other accounts that have the same password as used on Animal Jam.
 That’s why it’s so important to use unique passwords for each site or service you use, and use a password manager to store your passwords safely.

 The company said it was sharing information about the breach with the FBI and other law enforcement agencies.